akshayabp/points-api/README.md

 ### Run pre-existing docker image

 - Make sure docker is installed on your machine and docker process is running.
-- Make sure docker is installed on your machine.
 - Run using command : ```docker run -d -p 8085:8085 --name points-api akshaypawaskar/points-api```

 ### Build docker image